priyavrat-misra/personal-website/content/blog/structs-i.md

 Node middle = first; // copy initialization first = { .val = 0, .next = &middle };
 ```
-In addition to the above form of initialization, there are two more syntax forms called _direct initialization_ and _direct-list initialization_.
+In addition to this type of initialization, there are two other syntax forms called _direct initialization_ and _direct-list initialization_.
 1. `T object2 = object1; // copy initialization`
 2. `T object2(object1); // direct initialization`
 3. `T object2 { object1 }; // direct-list initialization`

-Now you might be wondering how these type of initializations work since we have not defined any constructor or overloaded `operator=`.
-It works because the compiler generates a copy constructor if it is not provided, and all the syntax forms simply invoke it.
+You might be thinking, "But how does this work when we haven’t defined a constructor or overloaded `operator=`?"
+Well, fret not.
+The compiler automatically generates a copy constructor when it’s missing, and all these syntax forms simply call it.

-The following example explicitly defines two constructors, _default_ and _copy_, and shows that all the syntax forms discussed above call the _copy constructor_.
+Let’s take a look at an example where we explicitly define two constructors: _default_ and _copy_.
+This will help show how each syntax form calls the _copy constructor_.
 ```cpp
 struct Node {
     int val;